rygo6/cb/README.md

 C++ pulls in a lot of runtime surface by default.
 Exception unwinding.
 RTTI. libstdc++ symbols.
 Semantic interposition.
 Threadsafe-static guards.

-Most of that is irrelevant for programs that:

-- never throw exceptions
-- never use `dynamic_cast` or `typeid`
-- run only in-process
-- want predictable codegen

 C♭ strips that runtime surface while keeping cheap C++ syntax.

 It also restores selected GNU C-style extensions in C++ mode.
 That rationale lives in [C99 / C-style features](#c99--c-style-features).